marcosdotonion/tcc-helper/README.md

     Simplified CLI commands for ease of use.

-Installation
+##Installation

     Clone the Repository:
-    bash
-    Copy

     git clone https://github.com/marcosdotonion/tcc-helper.git
     cd tcc-helper

     Set Up a Python Virtual Environment:
-    bash
-    Copy

     python3 -m venv venv
     source venv/bin/activate  # On Windows, use `venv\Scripts\activate`

     Install Dependencies:
-    bash
-    Copy

     pip install -r requirements.txt

     Set Up Ollama or llama.cpp:

     For Ollama, ensure the local server is running.
 Follow the Ollama documentation for setup instructions.

     For llama.cpp, ensure it is installed and configured on your system.
 Refer to the llama.cpp GitHub repository for setup instructions.

-Usage
-Commands
+##Usage Commands

     Query Data:
-    Query the AI model with a specific prompt. bash
+    Query the AI model with a specific prompt.
-    Copy

     python3 query_data.py "PROMPT"

     Populate Database:
-    Add documents to the RAG database for enhanced querying. bash
+    Add documents to the RAG database for enhanced querying.
-    Copy

     python3 populate_database.py

     Test RAG (Work in Progress):
     Test the Retrieval-Augmented Generation functionality.
-    bash
-    Copy

     python3 test_rag.py

-Configuration
+##Configuration
-Environment Variables
+##Environment Variables

     OLLAMA_URL: Set the URL for the Ollama server (default: http://localhost:11434).

     LLAMA_CPP_URL: Set the URL for the llama.cpp server (default: http://localhost:8080).

-Example Configuration
+##Example Configuration

-Create a .env file in the root directory: bash
+Create a .env file in the root directory:
-Copy

 OLLAMA_URL=http://localhost:11434
 LLAMA_CPP_URL=http://localhost:8080

-Examples
+##Examples
-Querying Data
+##Querying Data
-bash
-Copy

 python3 query_data.py "Explain the concept of power-knowledge in Foucault's work."

+python3 query_cpp.py
+> enter your prompt

-Populating the Database
+##Populating the Database
-bash
-Copy

 python3 populate_database.py

-Contributing
+python3 populate_cpp.py

+##Contributing

 Contributions are welcome!
 If you'd like to contribute to TCC-Helper, please follow these steps: